 Rents fall for first time in 8 years, Daft.ie national survey finds

-However, even as rents continue to climb in urban centres, the rate of increase when 2019 is compared to the previous year has “moderated significantly,” according to Daft.ie and Trinity College Dublin economist Ronan Lyons.
+Though rents continue to climb in urban centres, the rate of increase when 2019 is compared to the previous year has ‘moderated significantly,’ according to Daft.ie and Trinity College Dublin economist Ronan Lyons

 Headline national rents have fallen for the first time since the middle of 2012, according to a new report released on Tuesday by property website Daft.ie.